MikroElektronika/mikrosdk_click_v2/clicks/llci2c/README.md

 > <pre>
 > Connection between Thermo 7 and I2C-LLC is made through I2C interface.
-> You can connect a Thermo 7 click and I2C-LLC click with the wires to make connection between click boards.
+> You can connect a Thermo 7 Click and I2C-LLC Click with the wires to make connection between Click boards.
-> We use the Thermo 7 click to demonstrate the functions of the I2C-LLC click.
+> We use the Thermo 7 Click to demonstrate the functions of the I2C-LLC Click.
 > </pre>

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.